Marine-Weather-Intelligence/mwi_tools/README.md

 # Marine Weather Intelligence dev tools

-**Don't forget to change the version file and update this readme file if you're adding any function or subpackage to the existing one.**

 To install or get the latest release it just type : pip install git+https://github.com/hokuleadev/mwi_tools.git